Slip this thin 10000mAh power bank into your pocket for just $15

 Our friends at Thrifter are back again, this time with a slim portable battery that puts 10000mAh of power into your pocket for less!

 We continue to demand more and more out of our phones these days, and that means battery life sometimes takes a hit.
 No one wants to sit attached to a wall all day to keep their phone charged, and luckily you don't have to.
 Aukey has recently released a new 10000mAh dual-USB portable power bank that is super slim, and right now you can pick one up for just $14.99 with coupon code AUKPBN51, a savings of $5.
-This power bank is 14mm thick, which is less than twice the thickness of a Google Pixel.
+This power bank is 14mm thick, which is around twice as thick as an iPhone 7.

 You can charge two devices at the same time using the cables of your choice, and at 10000mAh of capacity, you'll be able to charge most phones and tablets anywhere from 2 to 4 times per charge of the power bank.
 The side of it has four LEDs to show you how much power is left at a glance.